 - Objects – Content is treated just as a human being.
 It involves different lifecycles, it shows various behaviors, it has attributes and characteristics.

 - Choices – As the saying goes, less is more.
-The principles of choices refers to the fact that less elements is the key to good project design.
+The principles of choices refer to the fact that fewer elements are the key to good project design.
 Overcrowding a website with elements is the opposite of this principle.

-- Disclosure – Information previews are the ones which instills curiosity.
+- Disclosure – Information previews are the ones that instill curiosity.
 Users will only dig deeper to find more content if they are interested in what they assimilate from the preview.